Emba696/BaseTenToBaseN/README.md

 # BaseTenToBaseN
-Random project to convert base 10 numbers to integer or non integer representations in other bases because I was bored.
+Random project to convert base ten numbers to integer or non integer representations in other bases because I was bored.
 It probably still has a few bugs in it.

 Example: